larsmans/wikiassoc/README.markdown

 Wikiassoc is a tool for generating term associations by analyzing the link structure of Wikipedia (or any other wiki based on the [MediaWiki](http://mediawiki.org) software).
+You put in a Wikipedia database dump, and get out a table of terms (article titles) and the most strongly related terms.

 To build and install Wikiassoc, you need a fairly modern C++ compiler (tested with GCC 4.3 and Open64 4.2.2.2), the [Boost](http://www.boost.org)